smartdevicelink/sdl_evolution/proposals/nnnn-multiple-modules.md

 Ideally, `ModuleID` can also include a `moduleType` and a `moduleName`.
 However, moving the existing mandatory parameters from other data types into the new data type will cause a breaking change.

 The new parameter `moduleID` is added to `GetSystemCapabilites` response within data type `Xyz-ControlCapabilities`.
 Where the `Xyz` in `Xyz-ControlCapabilities` can be any of the existing 6 module types.
 When an app receives the remote control capabilities, it shall remember the capabilities and it might show a map to the user indicating where a module is and a module's coverage so that the user can choose a module to control.
-When the app send a `GetInteriorVehicleData` or a `SetInteriorVehicleData` request, it shall use the module `id` together with the module type to identify a module.
-Instead of sending the whole `moduleID` data, only the `id` string is needed.
+When the app sends a `GetInteriorVehicleData` or a `SetInteriorVehicleData` request, it shall use the module `id` together with the module type to identify a module.
+Instead of sending the whole `moduleId` data, only the `id` string is needed.
 Valid ids are those published by the `GetSystemCapabilites` response.

 In addition, this proposal deprecates the `SupportedSeat` Enumeration and parameter `id` in `SeatControlData` in order to get a uniformed solution.